Catherine the Great: Education

 Catherine held western European philosophies and culture close to her heart, and she wanted to surround herself with like-minded people within Russia.
 She believed a 'new kind of person' could be created by inculcating Russian children with European education.
 Catherine believed education could change the hearts and minds of the Russian people and turn them away from backwardness.
 This meant developing individuals both intellectually and morally, providing them knowledge and skills, and fostering a sense of civic responsibility.
 Her goal was to modernise education across Russia.

 Catherine appointed Ivan Betskoy as her advisor on educational matters.
 Through him, she collected information from Russia and other countries about educational institutions.
 She also established a commission composed of T.N.
 Teplov, T. von Klingstedt, F.G.
-Dilthey, and the historian G. Muller.
-She consulted British education pioneers, particularly the Rev. Daniel Dumaresq and Dr John Brown.
+Dilthey and the historian G. Muller.
+She consulted British pedagogical pioneers, particularly the Rev. Daniel Dumaresq and Dr John Brown.
 In 1764, she sent for Dumaresq to come to Russia and then appointed him to the educational commission.
 The commission studied the reform projects previously installed by I.I.
 Shuvalov under Elizabeth and under Peter III.
 They submitted recommendations for the establishment of a general system of education for all Russian orthodox subjects from the age of 5 to 18, excluding serfs.
 However, no action was taken on any recommendations put forth by the commission due to the calling of the Legislative Commission.
 In July 1765, Dumaresq wrote to Dr. John Brown about the commission's problems and received a long reply containing very general and sweeping suggestions for education and social reforms in Russia.
 Dr. Brown argued, in a democratic country, education ought to be under the state's control and based on an education code.
 He also placed great emphasis on the "proper and effectual education of the female sex"; two years prior, Catherine had commissioned Ivan Betskoy to draw up the General Programme for the Education of Young People of Both Sexes.
 This work emphasised the fostering of the creation of a 'new kind of people' raised in isolation from the damaging influence of a backward Russian environment.
 The Establishment of the Moscow Foundling Home (Moscow Orphanage) was the first attempt at achieving that goal.
 It was charged with admitting destitute and extramarital children to educate them in any way the state deemed fit.
 Because the Moscow Foundling Home was not established as a state-funded institution, it represented an opportunity to experiment with new educational theories.
 However, the Moscow Foundling Home was unsuccessful, mainly due to extremely high mortality rates, which prevented many of the children from living long enough to develop into the enlightened subjects the state desired.